Call us today

 Once the documents are filtered and processed, they remain in their native language, and it’s up to you to gather a team of native-speaking attorneys to review those documents and have them translated into English for review by English-speaking attorneys (or to use a combination of these methods).

 When there are tight deadlines to be met, human legal translation may be too costly and not very feasible.
 Having machine legal translation software in e-Discovery solutions will enable you to translate documents quickly.
-In such cases, however, post-editing by a human linguist will be required in order to produce the clearest and most usable documentation.
+In such cases, however, post-editing by a human linguist will be required in order to produce the clearest and most useable documentation.

 The crux of successful document production is to come to an agreement with your opposition regarding multilingual production matters.
 For example, all parties must agree to use multilingual documents in their original language, in English, or in both.
 In addition, they must agree on production formatting, ordering and sequencing.